How to Clean a Bathroom Floor

 Step 2: Skip the Cleaning Bucket

-Keep your cleaning bucket stowed away while you clean the bathroom floor.
-Instead of hauling it upstairs with your mop while you work, turn the bathroom sink into a makeshift bucket.
+Keep your cleaning bucket stowed while you clean the bathroom floor.
+Instead of hauling it upstairs with your mop, turn the bathroom sink into a makeshift bucket.

-All you need to do is close the drain and fill the sink with two gallons of warm water.
-Add in a quarter-cup of vinegar, one tablespoon of dish soap, and mix until suds form.
+All you need to do is close the drain and fill the sink with 2 gallons of warm water.
+Add a 1/4 of vinegar and 1 tablespoon of dish soap; mix until suds form.
 Submerge a rag into the mixture and wring away excess water.
-As you wipe the floor, be sure to rinse the rag often between passes.
+Rinse the rag between passes.

 Step 3: Dry Floors

-Why make cleaning bathroom floors any harder than it needs to be?
 Towel-drying your floors is the best way to make sure they're left sparkling.
-Instead of crouching down on your hands and knees to dry them, lay a large cloth towel on the ground.
+But why make it any harder than it needs to be?
+Instead of crouching down on your hands and knees to dry them, lay a large towel on the ground.
 Find your balance and put one foot on the towel to move it around the bathroom floor, section by section.
 Large bathrooms may require two towels, depending on how wet they get.